-- 7.2.7 Home working/hot desking.
+- payments and not vary with changing hours.
+Annualised working agreements are reached at service level in consultation with the recognised trade unions. - 7.2.4 Voluntarily reduced hours working means you can work reduced or variable hours on an agreed short term and temporary basis.
+Salary will be pro-rated for the agreed period. - 7.2.5 Team/self-determined rotas give teams the opportunity to propose the patterns they want to work outside of formal shift arrangements.
+Any arrangements (including mutually agreed shift swaps) will only be approved if service needs are met or improved. - 7.2.6 Working compressed weeks/fortnights are where the same weekly basic hours are worked over, for example, four and half days or nine days out of ten.
+This is useful for services where there are longer working days and for employees who get the opportunity to take a longer weekend.
+This allows the possibility of an evening or Saturday morning service to be offered to customers. - 7.2.7 Home working/hot desking.
 If you work partly from home or in different places you may not have a permanent office base.
 This way of working can be introduced on a trial basis for groups of employees or individuals. - 7.2.8 Job share.
 If you share a full time post with another employee you will usually work half the week each, but other proportional arrangements may apply.
 You may also be required to provide cover in the absence of your job share partner. - 7.2.9 Unpaid Career breaks.
 You can take a career break for up to five years.
 This gives you the opportunity of returning to the Council without having to apply for a new job instead you will be offered suitable jobs (as they become available) on the grade you were on when you took the break for a period of up to 12 months.
-If you are on a career break you will not have a contract of employment except during periods of training or work experience, at least two paid weeks per year to update your knowledge and provide holiday cover for some teams. - 7.2.10 Any requests from an employee to vary their working pattern must be made on the Flexible Working Requests form in the Work-Life Balance Toolkit - Guidance for Managers and Employees on the Intranet (ERIC).
-Copies of this form are available from the Human Resources HR & Payroll Team.
+If you are on a career break you will not have a contract of employment except during periods of training or work experience, at least two paid weeks per year to update your knowledge and provide holiday cover for some teams. - 7.2.10 Any requests from an employee to vary their working pattern must be made on the Flexible Working Requests form in the Work-Life Balance Toolkit Guidance for Managers and Employees on the Intranet (ERIC).
+Copies of this form are available from the HR & Payroll Team.